-2.1 Can a patent be amended ex parte after grant, and if so how?
+2.1 Can a patent be amended ex parte after grant, and if so, how?

 Yes, by applying for an amendment to the UKIPO.
 The application is advertised by the UKIPO on its website and in its journal, and third parties may oppose the amendment (therefore, ex parte examination of the application is not, in fact, assured).
-Central amendment of the UK designation of a European patent, in accordance with the European Patent Convention, is also possible via proceedings at the EPO.
+Central limitation of a European patent is also possible via proceedings at the EPO.